The Bulgarian antiaircraft artillery

 1917

 During the first half of 1917 the Bulgarian a/a artillery saw no major increase.
-Two more batteries were created, but they remained without weapons, waiting for the delivery of the new antiaircraft guns ordered in Germany.
+Two more batteries were raised, but they remained without weapons, waiting for the delivery of the new antiaircraft guns ordered in Germany.

 On 1 July the Bulgarian Air Defence was composed by :